rubocop/ruby-style-guide/README.md

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).

-The [rubocop](https://github.com/bbatsov/rubocop) project aims to provide an automated way to check whether a Ruby code base complies with the style guide.
-Currently it's far from being production ready and it's missing lots of features.
-Everyone is naturally invited to help improve it!
+[RuboCop](https://github.com/bbatsov/rubocop) is a code analyzer, based on this style guide.

 Translations of the guide are available in the following languages: